 Some uses of servers are separating your clients’ activity, sending emails for different environments (prod, staging, development), or separating sending for your different domains.
 When you begin adding more users to your Postmark account, you can also assign them access to specific servers so that they can’t view email activity or change settings across your entire Postmark account.

 In Postmark you need to have a confirmed sender signature or verified domain for each email address you want to send from.
 Sender signatures are individual email addresses that are authorized for sending via a confirmation email sent to that address.
-Adding and verifying a domain using DNS records lets you send from any email address on that domain.
+Adding and verifying a domain using a DKIM record lets you send from any email address on that domain.

 We use sender signatures and verified domains to ensure you own or are authorized to send from the mailboxes you add to your Postmark account.
 You can have as many signatures and domains as you need, there is not a limit.
 Sender signatures and domains are associated with your account, not a specific server.
 This means they can be used for sending across all of your account’s servers.